Alzay007/CurrencyExchange/README.md

 Parts of application:
   1. The header should display the current exchange rate (USD, EUR) against the hryvnia (UAH).
      The current exchange rate should come from any public API.
-  2. Component with conversion:
+  2. Component with conversion: <br />
     - a.
-A separate input + select for the first currency, and a separate input + select for the second currency;
+A separate input + select for the first currency, and a separate input + select for the second currency; <br />
     - b.
-Input is given a number to indicate the number of units to convert;
+Input is given a number to indicate the number of units to convert; <br />
     - c.
-Select must contain at least three currencies - UAH, USD, EUR;
+Select must contain at least three currencies - UAH, USD, EUR; <br />
     - d.
-Conversion must occur in both directions;
+Conversion must occur in both directions; <br />

 🔥 Will be a plus to: